llaine/express-babel/README.md

 - Never push on master directly.
 - Don't push on develop for new features.
 - Works with pull request for new features.
+- Work with flow, test and eslint.
 - Respect the .editorconfig
-- Before pushing run the test and the linter

 ## Deps